CarmeloAparo/TrainingStat/README.md

 # MSSS
-Andoird appliccation for statistics about soccer player movements and heatmap
+Android application for soccer player statistics and heatmap